Last Updated on September 16, 2024 by Soumya

 Should you buy a Lisboa Card for Belem?

-Absolutely yes if you are planning to visit the popular monuments in Belem and wish to use public transport to get there.
-You can ride for free on the tram, train and Carris with it.
+Absolutely, yes, if you are planning to visit the popular monuments in Belem and wish to use public transport to get there.
+You can ride for free on the tram, train, and Carris.

-Lisboa Card comes in 1, 2, and 3-Day varieties and you can pick and choose according to your needs.
+Lisboa Card comes in one, two, and three-day varieties, so you can choose according to your needs.

-Most of Belem’s sights such as Jeronimos, Belem Tower, MAAT, Coaches Museum, and National Archaeological Museum are free with the Lisboa Card.
+With the Lisboa Card, most of Belem’s sights, such as Jeronimos, Belem Tower, MAAT, Coaches Museum, and National Archaeological Museum, are free.
 Plus, there are significant discounts on others.

 Click here to purchase your Lisboa Card online.